rhmaxdotorg/pulsechain-validator/README.md

 ```

 # Withdrawals
-**These instructions are not complete and only meant for use on Testnet, not Mainnet until further research and testing has completed.**
+**These instructions are only meant for use on Testnet and have not been tested on Mainnet, so only use them on Testnet until further testing and confirmation.**

 **Be EXTRA CAREFUL as mistakes here can cost you funds and you must use these instructions at your own risk and hold yourself fully accountable for control and actions with your own funds, just like in the other parts of crypto.**